snapscript/snap/README.md

 A concrete class represents an whole object or entity and unlike abstract classes it can be instantiated.
 To leverage methods and state from other classes inheritance is possible.
-Below we can see how a square inherits state and a method from the shape class.
+Below we can see how a square inherits state and a method from the abstract shape class.

 ```js
 class Square extends Shape {